Share via

 After enabling a custom model endpoint, you can update the compute configuration as desired.
 This configuration is particularly helpful if you need additional resources for your model.
 Workload size and compute configuration play a key role in what resources are allocated for serving your model.

 Until the new configuration is ready, the old configuration keeps serving prediction traffic.
 While there is an update in progress, another update cannot be made.
+However, you can cancel an in progress update from the Serving UI.

-Serving ui
+Serving UI

 After you enable a model endpoint, select Edit endpoint to modify the compute configuration of your endpoint.